18F/micropurchase/docs/technical_debt.md

 auction type.
 This will likely make a good candidate for similar refactoring in the future.

+## Composition is Better than Inheritance

+The way we handle different rules for different types of auctions is a good example of how we favor composition/delegation over large inherited types.
+Currently we have two different types of auctions -- a basic descending-value auction where all bid amounts are visible during the process and a sealed-bid auction where each user can only bid once and the winner is revealed when the auction is lower.
+We might add more, but these auctions have slightly different behavior from each other in a few different ways:

+1. Can the user bid on this auction?
+2. Should I show the user the amounts of other bids?
+3. Is this bid from the user valid?
+4. What summary information should I show for the auction on the home page?
+5. What summary information should I show for the auction on the auction's page?
+6. Should the user be able to see a list of bids when the auction is open?
+When it's closed?

+and so on.
+We might consider implementing this by defining a `ReverseAuction` class and also a `SingleBidAuction` class with the variations encoded within.
+And this works okay, but what if we decide to add some more auction types?
+For instance, a `ReverseAuctionWithBuyNowButton` or a `SingleBidOnlyForSmallBusinessVendorsAuction` or a `ReverseAuctionForSmallBusinessVendorsWithBuyNowButton` or such?
+Ruby's single-inheritance starts to get unwieldy fast and what we really want is some sort of idea of mixins.
+So what if we do that.

+Right now, there are several distinct places where we need to know what the Rules for an auction specify: when we are rendering a page, when we are validating a bid, when we show a winner.
+Currently both auctions are over when time is up, but if we added a Buy Now button, auction availability would also vary according to the rules.
+We could implement these variations as a sequence of `if-then-else` statements, but it's better to extract to polymorphism like above.
+And so, we have a series of `Rules` objects and auctions specify in a field which rules they use, but all are of the same `Auction` type.
+When we need to also specify Eligibility separately, we can do that with a different field without creating an OOP explosion.

 ## Null Objects

 Polymorphism is also useful for reducing the logic of null